learn-co-curriculum/phase-1-array-foreach-method/README.md

 While this flexibility may seem like a good thing at first glance, the fact that it's generic makes it the least expressive of the iterators.

-## Explain Why `forEach` is the Iterator Method We Should Use Least
+## Explain Why `forEach` is the Least Expressive Iterator Method

 By now you recognize that `map` means: "create a new `Array` after transforming each element."
 You recognize that `reduce` means: "distill a single summary value from a set of elements."
 These methods are _expressive_; their presence in your code tells other programmers (and your future self) what you intended to happen.

 But what does `forEach` mean?
 Programmers recognize that `map()` has a specific use, `reduce()` has a specific use, `find()` has a specific use.
 But `forEach()`